adityasaky/tuf-taps/tap17.md

 # Motivation

-TUF's sister project, in-toto, reused the current signature envelope to maximize code reuse.
+TUF's sister project, in-toto, reused TUF's current signature envelope to maximize code reuse.
 Both projects currently use the same crypto provider.
 However, the current envelope is detailed in both projects, and as time has shown, keeping them synchronized has been difficult.

 Further, due to interactions in both communities, the signature envelopes have evolved to better fit their use cases.
 Adopting a common source of truth, i.e.,